nester-dev/pizza-soft-test/README.md

-# Stream Energy test assigment
+# Pizza Soft test assigment

 - create .env in the root folder
 - add base url to .env